Strata of discriminantal arrangements: Codimension two strata having multiplicity 3

 This lemma suggests the following:

-\begin{definition} A generic arrangement in $\PP^{2s-2}, s \ge 2$, is called {\bf dependent} if it is composed of $3s$ hyperplanes $W_i$ which can be partitioned into 3 groups, each containing $s$ hyperlanes, such that 3 subspaces of dimension $s-2$ , each being intersection of hyperplanes in one group, span a proper subspace in $\PP^{2s-2}$ \footnote{with this terminology, the assumption of lemma \ref{lem:case3} is that the trace of $\A^0$ is dependent generic arrangement}.
+\begin{definition} A general position arrangement in $\PP^{2s-2}, s \ge 2$, is called {\bf dependent} if it is composed of $3s$ hyperplanes $W_i$ which can be partitioned into 3 groups, each containing $s$ hyperplanes, such that 3 subspaces of dimension $s-2$ , each being intersection of hyperplanes in one group, span a proper subspace in $\PP^{2s-2}$.
 We call these three $s-2$-dimensional subspaces {\bf dependent}. \end{definition}

+Remark that, with this terminology, the assumption of Lemma \ref{lem:case3} is that the trace at infinity of $\A^0$ is a dependent general position arrangement.